pce/cpp-designpatterns/README.md

 The State pattern allows you to replace a set of decision trees by encapsulating the behavior.
 We've all seen and wrote many conditionals in the form of unacceptably complex, nested if and else rules.

+Representing State by a class and not just by an value of a enum, each class owns the code and can manage transitions to another state.

+Another interesting architecture could be "Hierarchical State Machines" or a stack of states where events and state updates are delivered from the top "SuperState" to the bottom "SubState" and subsequent rendering from the bottom up.
+This could also reduce code duplication and higher cohesion of state classes.

 #### Examples